Good News Bible quotation rights

 Pictures have movement: the directed motion of an illustration should go towards the centre of the book.
 For example, if a man is facing left it is recommended that his picture be on the right-hand page (which will be odd-numbered).
 If a picture of a colt is facing right it is advisable to place it on the left-hand page (which will be even-numbered), although this may not always be possible

-If the usage you are proposing falls outside these parameters, or if you need further information or assistance, please contact Bible Society by emailing email@example.com or telephone 01793 418222 (please allow 1 week for a response, and 2-6 weeks for an answer to any query).
+If the usage you are proposing falls outside these parameters, or if you need further information or assistance, please contact Bible Society by emailing [email protected] or telephone 01793 418222 (please allow one week for a response, and up to six weeks for an answer to any query).

 You can use any of the material contained in Word in Action and Prayer in Action, from our website (www.biblesociety.org.uk) or from Bible Society eNews, as long as you use it in the context of promoting Bible Society’s work and you credit Bible Society as the source.

-For copyright queries relating to any of the items below, please email firstname.lastname@example.org or telephone 01793 418222 (please allow 1 week for a response, and 2-6 weeks for an answer to any query):
+For copyright queries relating to any of the items below, please email [email protected] or telephone 01793 418222 (please allow one week for a response, and up to six weeks for an answer to any query):